 It took 5000 dollars to build it.
-In those days it was called as a huge sum as a plenty of money was spent to purchase more than 700 books, which were mainly intended for members of Congress.
+In those days it was called as a huge sum as plenty of money was spent to purchase more than 700 books, which were mainly intended for members of Congress.

 During its existence, the library has experienced several accidents: during the Anglo-American War, because of the great destruction and fires very rare and valuable books were lost.
 In 1851, another strong fire damaged a large collection of unique books.
 The following years were spent on the restoration of the collection.

 The most popular and the most visited place in the Theater is the auditorium.
-There is a seat on which Lincoln was sitting when he was gunshot.
+There is a seat on which Lincoln was sitting when he was a gunshot.
 Since that time, nobody sat there.

 Old Post Office Pavilion